 Once these tight, soft-tissue structures are cut and relaxed, the toe can resume its normal flattened posture.

-This very popular procedure involves removal of cartilage and bone in remodeling a deformed joint.
+This very popular procedure for a pediatric podiatrist involves removal of cartilage and bone in remodeling a deformed joint.
 It allows for relief of the painful area.